conrad-blucher-institute/fog_benchmarks_models/README.md

 ## Note

 Due to the file sizes, `out/results` has each trained model's metric CSV, but not the saved model weights.
+The saved weights, along with all other outputs generated for the **FogNet Ablation Study Paper (Under Review)**, are archived [here](https://gridftp.tamucc.edu/fognet/datashare/archive/2D_benchmarks/fog_benchmark_models_outputs-02132022.tar.gz).

 ## Repo organization